I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfwmi/nf-wdfwmi-wdf_wmi_buffer_append_string.md

 When <b>WDF_WMI_BUFFER_APPEND_STRING</b> returns, the location that the <i>RequiredSize</i> parameter points to contains the total number of bytes that were written to the buffer.
 To find the first buffer address that follows the string, your driver can pass the <i>RequiredSize</i> value to the WDF_PTR_ADD_OFFSET macro that is defined in <i>Wdfcore.h</i>.

-The following code example is from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">Serial</a> sample driver.
-This example is an <a href="..\wdfwmi\nc-wdfwmi-evt_wdf_wmi_instance_query_instance.md">EvtWmiInstanceQueryInstance</a> callback function that obtains a device's symbolic name and copies the name into the callback function's output buffer.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |